The Black Cauldron (film): Soundtrack

-Unlike most other Disney animated films, the film did not contain any songs.
-The score is composed and conducted by Elmer Bernstein; he used the ondes Martenot to build upon the dark mood of Prydain, an instrument he used in Trading Places (1983) and Ghostbusters (1984).
+Unlike most other Disney animated films of the time, the film has no musical numbers, only containing a musical score.
+The score, composed and conducted by Elmer Bernstein, used the ondes Martenot to build upon the dark mood of Prydain, an instrument he used previously in Trading Places (1983) and Ghostbusters (1984).

-Due to last minute revisions, much of Bernstein's score were cut from the film.
+Due to last minute revisions, much of Bernstein's score was cut from the film.
 In its minority, the score was re-recorded for the album original release by Varèse Sarabande in 1985, with the composer conducting the Utah Symphony Orchestra.
 The album soon fell out of print and many of the film's tracks did not resurface until a bootleg copy entitled "Taran" was supplied to soundtrack specialty outlets in 1986.
 The film tracks received their premiere release in 2012 as part of Intrada Records' partnership with Walt Disney Records to issue several Disney film soundtracks.

 Release

 For its initial release, the film became the first Disney animated film to receive a PG rating from the Motion Picture Association.
 It was also presented in Super Technirama 70—the first since Sleeping Beauty—and Dolby Stereo 70mm six-track surround sound.
 The film's initial theatrical release was accompanied by the Donald Duck short Chips Ahoy.

 The film was re-released in 1990 in selected markets under the title Taran and the Magic Cauldron.